someguy599/Deep-Learners/content/final-project/_index.md

 ## Data Cleaning
 ### Cleaning Player Dataset
 We merged two player attributes datasets into one dataframe for easier indexing.
+For our player attributes, we imputed data for the columns of categorical variables (dominant foot, attacking work rate, defensive work rate).
+We simply replaced any missing and nonsense values with the most frequent category.

 ### Cleaning Match and Team Dataset